-Bali volcano watch: Evacuees wait for signs of Mount Agung eruption
+Bali volcano: Evacuees wait for signs of Mount Agung eruption

 "Even with all the signs and calculation we have today no one can tell when is the eruption will occur," said Surono, an expert of volcanology and former head of Indonesia Volcanology and Geological Disaster Mitigation Center.

-Warnings at their highest level -- level four-- on Indonesia's Volcano Activities Warning System.
+The warning level has been updated to four, the highest level on Indonesia's Volcano Activities Warning System.